ptesser/giting/README.md

 # Giting

-This repository is to try advanced functionality of Git.
+This repository has been created to try advanced functionality of Git.

 ## Alias